 In 2018, more than 9 million adults in the U.S. experienced both mental health and substance abuse issues.
 In part, many people use alcohol and drugs to deal with the symptoms of a psychiatric illness.
 This is often referred to as "self-medicating."
 Unfortunately, although the effects of alcohol or drugs can provide temporary relief from feelings such as anxiety and depression, they can ultimately have the opposite effect.
 When the bad feelings return, a cycle begins, leading to continued use and, often, addiction.

 Intersect program for dual diagnosis

-Dominion Hospital’s co-occurring substance use program (Intersect) is a treatment track within our adolescent behavioral health and adult behavioral health programs, inpatient and outpatient.
+Dominion Hospital’s co-occurring substance use program (Intersect) is a treatment track within our inpatient and outpatient adolescent behavioral health and adult behavioral health programs.
 The Intersect program is for individuals who have a dual diagnosis.
 (They must have been identified as having both a mental health diagnosis and a regular use of drugs, including alcohol.)
 It's critical that both conditions are properly diagnosed to ensure treatment is appropriate and effective.

 Our approach to care

 The goal of the Intersect program is to treat the individual as a whole, addressing both symptoms of substance use and behavioral health conditions.
 We believe in enhancing an individual’s capacity for positive change by creating an environment of acceptance.
 Here, issues related to the use of substances can be explored and changed, facilitated in a supportive and encouraging space.

 The best approach to treatment is an integrated, individualized, patient-centered and holistic program combined with appropriate social support.
 We provide this through improved communication, training in coping skills and modeling personal accountability.
 It allows individuals to gradually gain healthy abilities to manage their symptoms.